 Among the many reactions studied, Radiolysis was of massive interest.
 The reaction is created when radioactive elements like potassium uranium and thorium could be converted sulfates, so much so that they tap water.
 One of the reasons is that there’s water on the planet because there is a flowing lake somewhere on the planet in the subsurface.
 It is now believed that once the components of that lake are studied further, how microbial life could exist could possibly be revealed.
 Also, different wavelengths of light being investigated to potentially give way to a better understanding of Mars’s past.

 Further study will be ongoing, but the full extent of the findings may not be known for some time.
 The idea of life on another planet could be an extraordinary mark left on history forever.
-We wish all the very best of luck to the teams in their search for answers.

 If you would like to read more, please click here.